ZihengChen/mayavi_render/README.md

 </p>
 Also I provided scalar field view of density field.

-For Questions -- [Ziheng Chen](https://galleryziheng.wordpress.com) -- zihengchen2015@u.northwestern.edu
+For more rendering, visit [My Galary](https://galleryziheng.wordpress.com).
+If you have further quesitons, contact me  zihengchen2015@u.northwestern.edu